 Pepperdine University provides services and accommodations in accordance with the ADA and section 504 of the Rehabilitation Act.
 We recognize that each student we work with is a unique individual and that the effect of a particular disability can vary from student to student.
 Because of this, accommodations are determined through an interactive process with the student, the DSO, and medical/mental health professionals.
 A few examples of services and accommodations, which might be available to qualified individuals, include:

 - Priority registration

-- Materials in Alternative Text (e.g. books on CD, digital text, etc.)
+- Alternative text (e.g. audiobooks, digital text, etc.)

 - American Sign Language interpreters

-Students must designate their service needs on the "Service Request Form" and submit their list of classes to the Disability Services Office at least one week prior to the first day of classes.
+Students must designate service needs on the Semester Request each semester, preferably at least one week prior to the first day of classes.

 Tutoring services for undergraduate students are available through the Seaver Dean's Office Academic Success Center.